You know that reading fluency is not performance. It's coherence.

 • Gains in fluency are difficult to sustain.

-If we only measure reading as a performance, we miss the deeper mechanism.
+If we only measure reading as a performance, we miss the deeper process that drives comprehension and long-term progress.

 A RHYTHM-BASED APPROACH